 The “bronchio-” prefix refers to the bronchial tubes, which are the air ducts leading into the lungs.
 The term “pulmonary” relates to functions and structures of the lungs.

-UC Davis Children's Hospital sponsors a Cystic Fibrosis Support Group for patients and their families.
-During the quarterly meetings held at the hospital, guest speakers discuss cystic fibrosis research, management and treatment.
+We sponsor a cystic fibrosis support group for patients and their families.
+During quarterly meetings held at the hospital, guest speakers discuss cystic fibrosis research, management and treatment.

 Among our esteemed pediatricians and researchers are:

 - Chief of Pediatric Pulmonology Ruth J. McDonald, a professor of clinical pediatrics whose areas of expertise include asthma, cystic fibrosis, chronic lung disease, and malformations of the lung.
 Her research focuses on pediatric pulmonary diseases and quality improvement.

 - Professor Kent E. Pinkerton, who also serves as professor in residence in the Department of Anatomy, Physiology and Cell Biology, interim director of the John Muir Institute of the Environment, and director of the Center for Health and the Environment.
 His clinical and research interests focus on the effects of tobacco smoke, gases and particles on lung growth, lung development, immunoregulation, and neural control.